 How can we see things as they really are?
 It’s important, don’t you think?
-For example, honesty can seem like meanness when, really, it may be love.
-Niceness can seem loving when, really, it may not be at all.
-People can wish us dead and still be polite to us and people can, sometimes, seem harsh when, in fact, they would give their life for us.
+For example, honesty can seem like meanness, when really it may be love.
+Niceness can seem loving, when really it may not be at all.
+People can wish us dead and still be polite to us.
+And people can sometimes seem harsh, when they would give their life for us.
 The behaviour of a person does not necessarily correspond with their underlying intention.
 If we can’t see people clearly, we can end up trusting people and situations that are not in our best interest and dismissing people and situations which would make our life better and happier.
 It is not just in regards little things but if we understand the far-reaching and powerful effect of thought, we realise that it can even be a life and death matter.
 Thought is very powerful and the underlying intention is everything.

 What is This For?

 To get to the underlying intention of anything, it helps to ask ourselves, What is this for?
 We can ask it about everything.
 Eventually, it is not necessary to ask it so often as experience and wisdom lead the way with little effort.
 Once asked, we must listen for the answer.
 Don’t listen to the ego’s answer.
 Its answer will usually be the opposite of the truth.
 Ask with an open mind.
 If we discover that we are deceiving ourselves about some matter or that we have been deceived by someone else (intentionally or not) then that is a good discovery.
 Once we know what a particular venture or relationship is based on, we will also know its outcome.
 To those inexperienced in such thought processes, this may seem like magic or foolishness.
 It is not magic.
 It is simply understanding the human mind.
 And it is not foolish.
 Those who do not understand their own minds can never be fulfilled or happy.